-From ‘E.T.’ to ‘Interstellar,’ these are the best movie soundtracks of all time
+From ‘E.T.’ to ‘Baby Driver,’ these are the best movie soundtracks of all time

 Slow, sparse, and haunting, Hans Zimmer’s Interstellar score moves through your ears like a dust cloud in the vast emptiness of space.
 Strings and organ float languidly throughout director Christopher Nolan’s space epic, a musical backdrop that invites deep introspective thought, and brilliantly draws your eyes to the beautiful shots on screen.

-Jurassic Park Series — John Williams
+Jurassic Park series — John Williams

-Shimmering bells and slow-moving vocal backgrounds round out the scores of the Jurassic Park films, a series of works that Williams once called, “These kind of funny ballets.”
-To mix the primal and the modern, the score includes a good amount of percussion instruments and subtly mixed synthesizers, pitting ancient sounds against the most contemporary tones (and, for you music nerds, that epic flat 7).
+Shimmering bells and slow-moving vocal backgrounds make out the scores of the Jurassic Park films, a series of works that Williams once called “these kind of funny ballets.”
+To mix the primal and the modern, the score includes a plenty of percussion instruments and subtly mixed synthesizers, pitting ancient sounds against the most contemporary tones (and, for you music nerds, that epic flat 7).

 The Godfather — Nino Rota